Content Marketing Metrics to Supercharge Your ROI

 Email Marketing

-Open Rate
+1. Open Rate

-The open rate is a metric that refers to the percentage of recipients who open a specific email among the total number of email receivers
+As we spill the beans in our article about the crème de la crème of email marketing KPIs, open rate is the gatekeeper of your email marketing success.
+The open rate is a metric that refers to the percentage of recipients who open a specific email among the total number of email receivers.

 For instance, if you have a list of 500,000 email addresses and 125,000 recipients open the email, your open rate would be 25%.
 Mailchimp states that the average open rate across industries is 21.33%.

 It’s important to note that the open rate can be deceptive.
 Different platforms have varying criteria for counting an email as opened.
-While some platforms consider an email opened when it is viewed, others require the recipient to enable image display or click on a link within the email.
+While some platforms consider an email opened when viewed, others require the recipient to enable image display or click on a link within the email.

-Click Through Rates (CTR)
+2. Click Through Rates (CTR)

 Consequently, even in the case of open rate, marketers should consider the click-through rate (CTR) when assessing that email marketing metric.
+In email marketing, click-through rate (CTR) measures the percentage of email subscribers who click on a link within a specific email.

-Conversion Rate
+3. Conversion Rate

 The definition of conversion is tied directly to the call-to-action in the email.
 And that call-to-action should align perfectly with the ultimate goal of your email marketing efforts.
 So, when gauging your success, the conversion rate takes center stage because it tells you how well you’re hitting those conversion milestones and reaching your goals.